This Elderberry Kombucha has a deep rich flavor, similar to port wine. It is sweet with subtle notes of blackberry.

 - Maple syrup: Adds sweetness.
 You could also use agave syrup, simple syrup or your favorite sweetener.

-Pour 1 tablespoon dried elderberries and ¼ cup maple syrup into each bottle.
+Pour 1 tablespoon of dried elderberries and ¼ cup of maple syrup into each bottle.
 Pour your freshly fermented homemade kombucha into the bottles, leaving 1-2" head space.
 Let sit 3-5 days.